OreCruncher/DynamicSurroundingsFabric/README.md

 **What's Being Dropped**
 * Aurora.
 Good at turning a computer into a space heater, and I do not know enough about shaders to improve.
 * Mob Effects in its entirety.
 Still thinking about carrying some of this functionality over.
 (Mob effects are the things that give enhanced footsteps and other acoustics related to mobs.)
-* Sound processing (reverb, though folks commonly confuse this with echo - they are two different things).
 * Waterfalls.
 They are tricky to maintain and can bring a potato CPU to its knees.
 * Specialized fog effects.
 Minecraft has made some improvements in this area, and I expect it to continue.
 I don't want to be in a position of overriding (or managing the problem) of when Microsoft adds more dynamic content.
 * Weather effects.
 Again, there have been improvements to Minecraft.
 I may add some additional processing around weather, but I do not expect to make major changes.